Transfer Planning for Prospective SMU Students

 What is math readiness and why is it important to the transfer admission process?

-As part of SMUís General Education Curriculum, students must complete a math fundamentals requirement consisting of one, three-hour math course from the following SMU course list:
+As part of SMU's University Curriculum and General Education Curriculum, students must complete a math fundamentals requirement consisting of one, three-hour math course.

 Please pay careful attention when choosing math courses at your current institution.
-If you are choosing a math course for transfer to meet the General Education math requirement, check your institutionís course descriptions against the SMU course descriptions found at http://smu.edu/gened/mathematicalsciences.asp.
+If you are choosing a math course for transfer to meet the University Curriculum or the General Education math requirements, check your institution's course descriptions against the SMU course descriptions found in the Dedman College section of the Undergraduate catalog at http://smu.edu/catalogs/.

 Applicants must complete college algebra or a high school sequence of Algebra I, Algebra II and Plane Geometry within the last three years to be considered "math ready" for transfer admission.
 These courses should prepare you to take one of the SMU math courses when you arrive.
 SMU does not accept developmental math courses for transfer.

 Our Admission staff is available to help with any questions you may have.
-Please contact Abbi Pfister-Soria at email@example.com or call 214-768-3417.
+Please contact your Transfer Admission Counselor at http://smu.edu/transfer/about.asp.

 Transfer Credit Evaluation